FIFA 20 Career Mode: Top 10 young Central Midfielders (CMs) to sign – De Jong, Arthur, Fabian & more

 Wage: £53,000 a week

-The Frenchman has a solid skill set with dribbling, short passing, ball control and vision all rated 84.
+The Frenchman has solid stats in dribbling, short passing, ball control and vision.
 Aouar will set you back £40 million and you’ll have to increase his wages to £80,000 a week.

 Club: Arsenal (on loan from Real Madrid)